Pandaqi/pq-words/README.md

 * English words
 * Separated by **word type** (nouns, verbs, ...)
-* Then by **complexity** (easy, medium, hard)
+* Then by **complexity** (core, easy, medium, hard, hardcore)
 * And then by **category** (animals, places, occupations, ...)
 * Inside `.txt` files

-This is not an exhaustive list.
+This is not an exhaustive list, but it's big.
 The library will grow as I make more of these games and refine the lists.

 I split _geography_ and _proper names_ into their own word types.
-Some players don't like having real-life names in games like these, or a project can't use them.
+Some players don't like having real-life names in games like these and many projects can't use them.
 Including them with the _nouns_ has more cons than pros.
 (They are also most likely to be unknown or outdated.)

+Similarly, _pronouns_ and _prepositions_ are their own tiny category.
+They technically belong to nouns and adverbs, but are pretty useless for most use cases, so I didn't want to include them there by default.
+(I might change my mind on this once the list is completely done.)

-The categories **verbs**, **adjectives** and **adverbs** are **not implemented yet**.
+The word types **verbs** and **adjectives** are **not implemented yet**.
 They will be, when I make my word game that needs them.
 But there's no clear timeline on that. (@TODO)

+The **adverbs** category is rather small, with only the most common or irregular ones.
+Almost all nouns, adjectives and verbs can be _turned into_ an adverb, so I wasn't sure how useful it was to add more.

 ## Usage